Prephouse/.github/profile/README.md

 ## Hi there 👋

-Welcome to Prephouse.
-We are part of the UWaterloo Computer Engineering class of 2022, and this is our Final Year Design Project.
+Welcome to Prephouse!
+We are part of the UWaterloo Computer Engineering class of 2022, and this is our Final Year Design Project (FYDP).

 #### Introduction